Q: When is the deadline to register for camp?

 Q: How can I keep in contact with my Girl Scout(s)?

 A: The best way to keep in contact with your Girl Scout(s) is mail!
 You can drop off mail for the week during check-in OR send it directly to camp (please include camper's name, session name, and session date).
 Mail is distributed at lunch each day.
 It is a good idea to send your camper(s) with pre-addressed envelopes and stamps in order for them to reply.
-The Camp team is working on communicating to parents throughout each camp session with some highlights and pictures of what is happening.
-More details will come soon.
+The camp team will also post photos and highlights from camp on Rallyhood.
+You will receive an email invite you join your camp Rally prior to the start of the camp session.

 For safety reasons, access to camp properties is limited when camp is in session.
 If you have an emergency or change in plans, please call the camp director.
 Camp phone numbers are provided with your confirmation materials, and camp directors will contact the parents in case of an emergency or illness.
 Please note: Camp phones are limited to camp business only.